tinkeringtech/scoutmakes/README.md

 - ScoutMakes Azul

 The kits can be bought at https://www.scoutmakes.com.
-Please support this eduactiional company by buying our products focused on cultivating more engineers!
+Please support this educational company by buying our products focused on cultivating more engineers!

 Designed by TinkeringTech.